Culture & The Arts

 To register please call 914-606-6830 and press option 1

 NEW!
-Art of the Renaissance
+Authors of the Hudson Valley

 Mary Cassatt in France

 Join us for a compelling presentation about Mary Cassatt’s journey to becoming a professional artist in France.
 Share her struggles to balance family obligations with career goals as well as your instructor’s own journey in researching Cassatt’s life for her play, Girl in Blue Armchair.
 Includes images of Cassatt’s work and those of her contemporaries, as well as her residences in France and the present-day Cassatt family in Maine.

 CE-ART 2187VA, 1 Fri., Oct.
 21, 12:00 noon-2:00 pm, KNC-3, $25.
 S Courtney. #80006

 Examine six of the greatest artists in history, each representing a different artistic period.
 For the Renaissance, discover the stunning and revolutionary work of Michelangelo.
 In the Baroque period, Rembrandt and his fascinating portraits will be studied.
 J.M.W.
 Turner will represent the Romantic era, and Edgar Degas the Impressionists.
 Gauguin and his dramatic life and work will be the Post-Impressionist example, and Matisse will represent the 20th century and the emergence of Modernism.
 Slides will be shown and handouts distributed.

 CE-ART 2227VA, 3 Tues., Oct.
 25-Nov.
 8, 7:00-9:00 pm, KNC-2, $60.
 S Altman. #83956

 A survey of major artists and styles of major American artists including landscape, history, portraiture and still life.
 Includes major artistic and historical development of 19th century America.